Junecran/MA1805-InteractiveProject2025/README.md

 - The enemy AI initially performed poorly and will get stuck on walls.
 After extensive trial and error, I developed a functional AI, though it does not provide an engaging challenge for players.
 To address this, I increased the enemy's speed, but i wish to explore AI's pathfinding in the future.

+-AI enemies occasionally block the path completely.
+While they do move after some time, waiting can be frustrating.
+I have implemented several solutions, but I am concerned these may make the maze too easy.

 - In my efforts to code more efficiently, I tried to consolidate variables and functions where possible.
 Despite this, I still feel the codebase has too many variables.
 Also, avoiding more accessible variables has made adjusting placements complicated.

 - Finally, I wish I had more time to develop the game's features.
 I intended the 'pop-ups' to appear more intrusive and randomised.
 I also wanted to experiment with the user interface style and create a more visually appealing maze and gameplay using modern UI menus, possibly combined with arcade game styles.